ICCB-Cologne/CNSistent/README.md

 #### Segment

 Functions for working with segments.
-Segments are tuples `(chrom, start, end)`, where the start is inclusive, and the end is exclusive.
+Segments are dictionaries of tuples `{chr: [(start, end), ...], ...}`, where the start is inclusive, and the end is exclusive.

 Note that you can pass longer tuples, but the result will discard the 4th and further elements.